 A2.3.2 Adoption and approval

-A2.3.2.1 Each SG may adopt, by consensus of all Member States attending the meeting of the SG, draft revised or new Resolutions for approval by the RA.
+A2.3.2.1 Each SG may adopt, by consensus of all Member States attending the meeting of the SG, draft revised or new ITU-R Resolutions for approval by the RA.

-A2.3.2.2 The RA shall review and may approve revised or new ITU-R Resolutions.
+A2.3.2.2 The RA shall review and may approve draft revised or new ITU-R Resolutions.

 A2.3.3 Suppression

-A2.3.3.1 Each SG as well as the RAG may propose, by consensus of all Member States attending the meeting of the SG or the RAG, to the RA to suppress a Resolution.
-Such a proposal shall be accompanied by supporting explanations.
+A2.3.3.1 Each SG as well as the RAG may propose, by consensus of all Member States attending the meeting of the SG or the RAG, to suppress an ITU-R Resolution.
+Such a proposal shall be submitted to the RA accompanied by supporting explanations.

-A2.3.3.2 The RA may suppress Resolutions based on proposals from the membership, SGs or the RAG.
+A2.3.3.2 The RA may suppress ITU-R Resolutions based on proposals from the membership, SGs or the RAG.

+[Editor’s note: The majority of the proposed modifications are editorial in nature.
+Their purpose is to enhance clarity, improve readability, and ensure consistent terminology when referring to the specific ITU-R texts under consideration (for example, ensuring uniform use of “ITU-R Resolution” versus “Resolution” throughout section A2.3).]

 A2.4 ITU-R Decisions